 The Indus Valley civilization vanished in the mid-2nd millennium BCE.
 In the following thousand years, a people known as the Aryans, speaking an Indo-European language, moved into northern India from central Asia.
 They came into India as pastoral, semi-nomadic tribes led by warrior chieftains.
 Over time, they settled down as rulers over the native Dravidian populations they found there, and formed tribal kingdoms.

 This period of ancient Indian history is known as the Vedic age, as it was depicted in the earliest Indian writings, called the Vedas.
 It is also the formative period in which most of the basic features of traditional Indian civilization were laid down.
 These include the emergence of early Hinduism as the foundational religion of India, and the social/religious phenomenon known as caste.

 A page from the manuscript Seventy-two Specimens of Castes in India

-The period lasted from around 1500 BC through to 500 BC; that is, from the early days of the Aryan migrations through to the age of the Buddha.
+The period lasted from around 1500 BCE through to 500 BCE; that is, from the early days of the Aryan migrations through to the age of the Buddha.